Repair or Replace your HVAC Unit?

 - Current Unit Has a SEER Level of 13 or Over: REPAIR

 - Current Unit Has a SEER Level or 12 or Under: REPLACE

 How Many HVAC Repairs Have You Experienced over the Life of Your Unit?

-often as an air conditioner gets older, the frequency or air conditioning repair increases.
+As an air conditioner or furnace gets older, the frequency of air conditioning repair or furnace repair increases.
 Try and keep records of your systems maintenance history and use it to help assess whether it makes sense to repair or replace.

 - Less than 2 Repairs over the Last 10 Years: REPAIR